What is a Parathyroidectomy?

 Why Choose UVA for Parathyroid Surgery?

 Parathyroid surgery is a highly specialized surgery that requires expert skills.
-At UVA, the expertise of Johns Hanks, MD, includes 90-100 such procedures each year.
+Our surgeons perform over 100 such procedures each year.

 Who Should Have a Parathyroidectomy?

 At UVA, we perform parathyroid surgery on patients of all ages whose calcium levels are elevated, who are experiencing complications from hyperparathyroidism.

 You'll have an evaluation in our clinic to see if surgery is the right option for you.

 The day of surgery, you'll meet with the surgeon to review the procedure.

 The surgery is usually performed with general anesthesia (you will be asleep during the surgery).
 Surgery lasts about 90 minutes to 3 hours.
 Usually one or more of the parathyroids is removed with a minimally invasive incision.

 We measure the parathyroid hormone during your operation, and it usually drops to normal levels within 10-15 minutes of the gland removal.
 Occasionally, after the overproducing gland is removed, it may take a while for the remaining glands to begin producing enough parathyroid hormone and calcium supplements may be needed.

 There are risks with every operation, including a risk of bleeding or infection, but this risk is minimal.
 With parathyroid surgery, other risks include recurrence of the condition, inability to find the gland, temporary hoarseness and the need for calcium replacement or thyroid supplementation.